guillermoih/Improving-GenAI-with-negative-prompts/README.md

 ### 3. Generate_Results.ipynb
 This notebook processes the outcomes of the optimization process and the generated form images.
 It calculates the metrics used in the results section of the paper.

-## Usage
-To utilize the code provided in this repository, follow these steps:

 ### Results
 The results obtained from executing the notebooks demonstrate the effectiveness of the proposed approach in improving text-to-image generation quality.